chicio/chicio.github.io/_posts/2017-10-27-model-view-presenter-architecture-android-java.md

 Now we can start to create our presenter.
 First of all we will define a `ProductsView` that will be responsible to implement the real platform dependent UI code.
 Our presenter will be responsible for:

 * **the start of the view in the**  `onStart()` method.
 In this method it will update the view title, show a loading status and more important it will start the retrieve of the product list and become its listener.
 * **listening to the repository callback when the products are retrieve**.
 So our presenter will implement the `ProductsRepositoryListener` interface and pass to the view the updated product list.
 * **the show detail action in the** `onSelected(Product product)` method.
 In this case it will need to check that we have a valid product and eventually show its detail (or an error message).

+{% include adsense-article-middle.html %}

 First let's see our `ProductsView` interface: